Accommodation and Compliance Series

 - Reported cost: $0.

-- Solution: As a reasonable accommodation, the employer provided a material lift.
+- Solution: As a reasonable accommodation, the employer purchased a sit/stand workstation.